 Why Acrylic Water Based Deck Stains Do Not Work Very Well

 A major factor in maintaining a deck is keeping the wood protected.
 A good weather resistant deck stain should be applied to the wood every couple of years to protect it from weather damage.
-A quality deck stain will not only protect your deck from weather, it will enhance its beauty and keep it looking good for years to come.
+A quality deck stain will not only protect your deck from the weather, it will enhance its beauty and keep it looking good for years to come.

 Finding a quality deck stain can be tedious work.
 With so many wood stains on the market choosing the right one can seem impossible.
 The key to a good deck stain is getting it to last.
 There are many types of stains.
-Some are film forming and stay on top of the wood surface while others penetrate the wood pours.
+Some are film forming and stay on top of the wood surface while others penetrate the wood pores.
 The penetrating formulas seem to win out when it comes to beauty and protection.

-Recently, the market has seen a flood of acrylic water based deck stains claiming to out last other stains.
+Recently, the market has seen a flood of acrylic water-based deck stains claiming to outlast other stains.
 Some of the products claim to last 6 years on decks and up to 8 years on fences and siding.
 It is definitely a statement that gets your attention.
 Most semi-transparent stains get 2-3 years of life before needing a recoat.

-However, after extensive testing, it has been found that these acrylic water based stains do not quite live up to their guarantee.
-As a matter of fact a lot of them do not outlast other stains and it is common to see them fail within the first year of being applied.
+However, after extensive testing, it has been found that these acrylic water-based stains do not quite live up to their guarantee.
+As a matter of fact, a lot of them do not outlast other stains and it is common to see them fail within the first year of being applied.
 So why do these stains not work like they claim they do?

-The overall look of a deck stained with an acrylic water based deck stain is very uneven and blotchy.
+The overall look of a deck stained with an acrylic water-based deck stain is very uneven and blotchy.
 It takes on a look of a semi-solid meaning much of the wood grain is hidden by the thick pigment of the product.
 Instead of enhancing the wood’s natural beauty it more or less masks the wood grain.

 The acrylic deck stains are also very difficult to maintain.
-Because the product fails so severely and new coat will not adhere well to an existing coat.
+Because the product fails so severely and the new coat will not adhere well to an existing coat.
 The stain has to be completely removed before a new coat can be applied.
 The areas of stain that do not fail like on the vertical spindles and such are extremely hard to strip off.
-A very harsh concentrated mix of deck stain stripper has to be used and many times is only somewhat successful at removing the acrylic water based stain.
+A very harsh concentrated mix of deck stain stripper has to be used and many times is only somewhat successful at removing the acrylic water-based stain.

-After testing and feedback from professional contractors, it has been determined that the majority of acrylic water based deck stains do not live up to their guarantees and most of what they claim is simply a marketing gimmick to sell more product to unsuspecting consumers.
+After testing and feedback from professional contractors, it has been determined that the majority of acrylic water-based deck stains do not live up to their guarantees and most of what they claim is simply a marketing gimmick to sell more product to unsuspecting consumers.

 Please Ask Any Questions Below